ch-covid-19/welcome/README.md

 ## I want to replicate the app for a country, what do I need?

-You will need developers that can understand our code, translators, people to manage social network...and of course a domain name.
+You will need developers that can understand our code, translators, and people to manage social network... and of course a domain name.
 We have a large team now, and as people free up from deployments can help with yours as well.
 Ultimately you will become the webmaster for your country.

 - [For the developers](./needs/developers.md)
 - [For the social network](./needs/social-network.md)